microsoft/azuredevopslabs/labs/vstsextend/deploymentgroups/readme.md

 The following resources will be provisioned on the Azure using an ARM template:

-- Six Virtual Machines (VM) web servers with IIS configured
+- Six Virtual Machines (VM) web servers with the IIS configured

 - A SQL server VM (db server) and